linkshare/plus.garden/README.md

 Plus.garden!
 ===================

-Garden is an easy to use Node.js based End-to-End (E2E) testing solution for browser based apps and websites.
+Garden is an BDD testing framework for browser based apps and websites.

-It uses the powerful Selenium WebDriver API to perform commands and assertions on DOM elements.
+built on Node.js, cucumber.js, Selenium WebDriver API.

 ----------